 Use of Professional Language in Evaluations

-1. Comments provided in evaluations should be constructive, respectful, and framed using language that the evaluator would want to hear used if they were being evaluated.
+- Comments provided in evaluations should be constructive, respectful, and framed using language the evaluator would want to hear used if they were being evaluated.

-2. Written comments provided in student evaluations are anonymous (i.e., faculty cannot access information about the identity of an individual student who provides comments in an evaluation form), however, if a student submits a written comment in an evaluation form that violates either a) the Stanford Affirmation, or b) the School of Medicine Technical, Non-Academic Standards, or c) if there are concerns about student safety or wellbeing that comment may be subject to review by committee.
+- Written comments provided in student evaluations are confidential (i.e., faculty cannot access information about the identity of an individual student who provides comments in an evaluation form).
+However, if a student submits a written comment in an evaluation form that violates either: a) the Stanford Affirmation; or b) the School of Medicine Technical, Non-Academic Standards; or c) if there are concerns about student safety or well-being that comment may be subject to review by committee.

-4. Comments in question will be brought before the Evaluation Review Committee.
-This committee will consist of the following members (or their designees): The Director of Evaluation, the Assistant Dean for Pre-Clerkship Education, the Assistant Dean for Medical Education, the Senior Associate Dean for Medical Education, the E4C Program Director, a representative from the Student Advising Team, and a medical student representative.
+- Comments in question will be brought before the Evaluation Review Committee.
+This committee will consist of the following members (or their designees): The Director of Evaluation, the Assistant Dean for Pre-Clerkship Education, the Assistant Dean for Medical Education, the Senior Associate Dean for Medical Education, an E4C Program Director, a representative from the Student Advising Team, and a medical student representative.

-7. In the case of a violation of the Stanford Affirmation or the School of Medicine Technical, Non-Academic Standards, the student’s E4C mentor and Advising Dean will be notified of the violation.
+- In the case of a violation of the Stanford Affirmation or the School of Medicine Technical, Non-Academic Standards, the student’s E4C mentor and Advising Dean will be notified.
 The student will receive feedback about professionalism expectations and a warning that a second lapse will lead to a referral to CP3.

-8. If the student submits a second comment that is determined by the Evaluation Review Committee to have violated the Stanford Affirmation or the School of Medicine Technical, Non-Academic Standards, the student will be referred to the CP3 for a professionalism concern.
+- If the student submits a second comment that the Evaluation Review Committee determines to have violated the Stanford Affirmation or the School of Medicine Professionalism Principles the student will be referred to the Committee on Performance, Professionalism and Promotion (CP3).